JoshTeperman/zendesk-app/Readme.md

 This request is routed to an axios get request that uses Basic Authentication to contact the Zendesk API and return either the first 25 tickets for that account in a JSON object, or an error status, either of which are then sent to the React Client.
 If the result is an error, the error code and error page are rendered in the browser, otherwise the ticket data is parsed to a useable format and rendered in the browser in a table.
 Clicking on 'View' for each ticket will display individual ticket descriptions in a modal.
 Clicking the exit button, pressing 'Esc' key, or clicking outside the modal window will close the modal.

 If the user account has more than 25 tickets in total, the client will dynamically create pagination buttons for each subsequent 25 tickets, and display the total number of tickets in the Header Component at the top of the page.
-Clicking the 'Next' or 'Prev' pagination buttons will send another HTTP POST request with the next_page or pre_page url to the backend, following the same process to contact Zendesk, retrieve the data, and display in the browser.
+Clicking the 'Next' or 'Prev' pagination buttons will send another HTTP POST request with the next_page or prev_page url to the backend, following the same process to contact Zendesk, retrieve the data, and display in the browser.

 ## Architecture